Click the flag

 A one-stop resource designed to answer all your questions about kids and drug abuse.

-WHAT ADULTS NEED TO KNOW ABOUT KIDS AND SUBSTANCE ABUSE is a practical, hands-on resource that explains why youth abuse drugs and how to identify the signs of substance abuse.
-Following the entire cycle of substance abuse, from experimentation to use to treatment and recovery, WHAT ADULTS NEED TO KNOW ABOUT KIDS AND SUBSTANCE ABUSE provides a comprehensive, realistic, and optimistic look at working with kids and drugs.
+What Adults Need to Know about Kids and Substance Use is a practical, hands-on resource that explains why youth abuse drugs and how to identify the signs of substance abuse.
+Following the entire cycle of substance abuse, from experimentation to use to treatment and recovery, What Adults Need to Know about Kids and Substance Use provides a comprehensive, realistic, and optimistic look at working with kids and drugs.

 Wishes and Worries: Coping with a Parent Who Drinks Too Much.
 Centre for Addiction and Mental Health, $19.99